zen-browser/docs/content/themes-store/themes-marketplace-preferences.md

 </details>

 > [!info]
-> The `-moz-bool-pref` query is used for detecting boolean values (checkboxes), while the `:has()` pseudo-class with attribute selectors is used for detecting the selected values of dropdowns.
+> The `-moz-bool-pref` query is used for detecting boolean values (checkboxes), while the `:has(){:css}` pseudo-class with attribute selectors is used for detecting the selected values of dropdowns.

 ---